JericNisperos/JericNisperos/README.md

 ### Hi there 👋

+Welcome to my profile!
+I'm a Bachelor of Science in Information Systems graduate with extensive software development experience in .Net, Azure, Swagger, Jira, and Microsoft SQL.
+Specializing in React, Angular, and Next JS, I thrive in collaborative teams and can work seamlessly with stable technology and reliable internet.
+With 5 years of international client experience and a preference for night shifts, I'm a great fit for your team.

+My key strength lies in effective communication, honed during my time in Customer Support.
+I understand the importance of clear communication for building productive relationships with customers and resolving their concerns.
+Additionally, my experience in managing a gaming community has developed my problem-solving, communication, and time management skills in a fast-paced environment.

+I'm excited to contribute my skills and experience to your organization.
+For more information, visit my personal website at www.jnisperos.space, and find my resume attached.
+Let's discuss how I can contribute to your company's growth and success!

 <!--
 **JericNisperos/JericNisperos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.